Southern First Nations Secretariat

 6. Indigenous Summer Student Employment

-To provide aboriginal students the opportunity to gain career related skills and practical on-the-job work experience during their summer break.
+To provide Indigenous students the opportunity to gain career related skills and practical on-the-job work experience during their summer break.

 7. Indigenous New Start Program